Luciferalpha1/youtube-backend-clone/README.md

 ---

-This code is heavily inspired by [Chai aur Code](https://www.youtube.com/@chaiaurcode)
+The project structure and approach were inspired by [Chai aur Code](https://www.youtube.com/@chaiaurcode).
+<br>The primary goal, however, was to learn production grade backend development in depth by understanding each concept and making meaningful modifications throughout the project.
+<br>Thank you.

 ---